Book cover

 }

-However, in this code, the invocation of the visit method depends on the dynamic type of the target object (visitor) and the dynamic type of its argument (vehicle).
+However, in this code, the invocation of the visit method depends on the dynamic types of both the target object (visitor) and its argument (vehicle).
 Yet, in languages like Java, C++, or C#, only the target object type is considered in the selection of the method to be called.
 In other words, in Java and similar languages, the compiler only knows the static type of vehicle, which is Vehicle.
 Therefore, it cannot infer which visit implementation should be called.
+In fact, the following error occurs when compiling this code:

 visitor.visit(vehicle);